apache/iceberg/format/gcm-stream-spec.md

 * Avro data encryption: enable encryption of data files in tables that use the Avro format.
 * Tamper proofing of Iceberg data and metadata files.

-## Technical approach
+## Overview

-AGS leverages the Iceberg EncryptionManager interface that converts OutputFile objects (produced by Iceberg Avro and other writers) into EncryptedOutputFile objects.
-The PositionOutputStream, produced by the AGS EncryptedOutputFile, splits the output bytes into equal-size blocks (plus residue), and encrypts/signs the blocks with a given encryption key.
-On the reader side, the Iceberg EncryptionManager converts EncryptedInputFile objects into InputFile objects consumable by Iceberg Avro and other readers.
-The AGS SeekableInputStream decrypts the stream blocks and verifies their integrity, using the encryption key.
-The encryption, decryption and tamper proofing operations are transparent to Iceberg Avro, JSON and Puffin libraries.
+The output stream, produced by a metadata or data writer, is split into equal-size blocks (plus residue).
+Each block is enciphered (encrypted/signed) with a given encryption key, and stored in a file in the AGS format.
+Upon reading, the stored cipherblocks are verified for integrity; then decrypted and passed to metadata or data readers.

-### Encryption algorithm
+## Encryption algorithm

 AGS uses the standard AEG GCM cipher, and supports all AES key sizes: 128, 192 and 256 bits.